China tries to revive economy but consumer engine sputters

 Consumers need to be reassured their health and jobs are protected, economists say.

-A strategy that worked after the 2008 crisis was Germany’s implementation of short-term work — employees worked fewer hours but companies received government subsidies to pay them full-time wages, said Kuijs of Oxford Economics.
+A strategy that worked after the 2008 crisis was Germany’s “short-time work,” said Kuijs of Oxford Economics.
+Employees worked fewer hours but companies received government subsidies to pay them full-time wages.
 That kept experienced workers in place and supported consumer spending.

 Chinese exporters of consumer electronics, clothes and other goods are unlikely to get much help from abroad as the United States and Europe suffer waves of job losses and tell consumers to stay at home.

-China's leaders have stepped up spending on roads, other public works and on next-generation telecoms networks but are reluctant to pump too much money into the economy for fear of fueling inflation and adding to a mountain of debt.
+China's leaders are spending more on roads, other public works and on next-generation telecoms networks but are reluctant to pump too much money into the economy for fear of fueling inflation and adding to a mountain of debt.

 AP researcher Yu Bing contributed to this report.

-Note: This story's 17th graf beginning “Other Asian ...” has been updated to correct that Morgan Stanley refers to exposure to global trade, not Chinese tourism.